Lynn M. Davis

 Chief Partner Relations Officer

-Matt Gilbert serves as chief partner relations officer, where he oversees High-Risk Victims, Mulitidisciplinary Team Enhancement Program (MEP), and Multidisciplinary Team (MDT) Services.
+Matt Gilbert serves as chief partner relations officer, where he oversees the Multidisciplinary Team (MDT) Services and DCAC’s education and training efforts, including the Crimes Against Children Conference.
 Prior to joining DCAC, Matt served as the Region 3 East Director for the Child Protective Investigations division of the Texas Department of Family and Protective Services.
 Region 3 East includes Dallas, Collin, Grayson, Fannin, Hunt, Rockwall, Kaufman, Navarro, and Ellis Counties.
 During his 12 years with DFPS, Matt was a caseworker, investigator, supervisor, and held multiple regional management positions.

 Matt graduated from Baylor University with a Bachelor of Science degree in Forensic Science and from the University of Texas at Arlington with a Master of Science degree in Healthcare Administration.
 Matt has also worked as a crime scene investigator and emergency medical technician.
 He is a happy (yet mostly unlucky) fisherman and an Eagle Scout.